2dukes/Cyber-Range-Framework/project/ad/README.md

 impacket-smbclient xyz.com/Administrator@dc01.xyz.com -k -no-pass -debug
 ```

-With each of them, the attacker can get to the *INTERNAL* share and get the secret flag.
+With each, the attacker can get to the *INTERNAL* share and get the secret flag.

 > Ref: https://www.thehacker.recipes/ad/movement/kerberos/ptk

 # PsExec Unintended Solution

-From the local administrator, download and run the *PsExec* executable with:
+From the local administrator, download and run the *PsExec* executable with the following:

 Download `PsExec` (https://learn.microsoft.com/en-us/sysinternals/downloads/psexec):